1. First Things First

 You’ll need this number to move your goods.
 It’s quick, free and easy to obtain from Revenue or HMRC.
 The Revenue and HMRC have recently started auto-issuing EORI numbers so you may have obtained this via email.
 You can check if you were automatically registered for EORI by visiting Revenue or HMRC.

 All goods have a commodity code, it’s important you know the right commodity code for your goods as they are used to decide duty and tax.
+Do not assume that commodity codes on supplier invoices are correct, it is your responsibility to ensure you’re using the right code.
+You can then use this commodity to find out the duty for your goods by visiting InterTradeIreland’s free tariff checker.
+Please note the UK Government plans to zero-rate all products imported into Northern Ireland from Ireland.
 You can find the codes from Revenue or HMRC.
-Do not assume that commodity codes on supplier invoices are correct, it is your responsibility to ensure you’re using the right code.
 You can then use this commodity to find out the duty for your goods by visiting InterTradeIreland’s free tariff checker.

 You must declare the value of your goods on custom paperwork and valuation declarations.
 There are six methods you can use to calculate the value of your goods.
 Method one is the first method to try as it applies to over 90% of goods.
 For more information visit Revenue or HMRC or visit InterTradeIreland’s free guide on the valuation methods.